ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/00-introduction.md

 # Introduction

 ::: TODO
-- Prio 2: are the lists actually the ones we want to emphasize?
+- Prio 2: are the lists actually the ones we want to emphasise?
 - Prio 3: update the 1st paragraph with more up-to-date examples
 :::